If you want to get chickens and have neighbors nearby, you’re likely pondering this question – “Are chickens noisy?”

 Most of the chicken noise comes from inside or around the immediate coop area.
 Chickens will explore the surrounding yard area, but they tend to be fairly quiet and with less squabbles when they are out by themselves.

 Therefore, be mindful of where you place your coop.
-While you may be tempted to place it away from your house to keep the noise and smell down, your neighbor may not be thrilled if it’s placed on the property line.
+While you may be tempted to place it away from your own house to keep the noise and smell down, your neighbor may not be thrilled if itโs placed near the property line.

-If you can find a location that is next to a hill, a stand of trees or a storage shed, this will help block some of the sound.
-If you are building a coop, consider omitting windows on the wall that faces your next door neighbor.
+If you can find a location that is next to a hill or a storage shed, this will help block some of the sound.
+If you are building a coop, consider omitting windows on the wall that faces your next-door neighbor.

 Install a Privacy Fence